api3dao/old-api3-docs/airnode/design-philosophy.md

 # Airnode design philosophy

+*See our article, [Airnode: The API gateway for blockchains](https://medium.com/api3/airnode-the-api-gateway-for-blockchains-8b07ff136840) for a high level overview of Airnode.*

 The API3 solution to the API connectivity problem requires an ecosystem of a large number of first-party oracles.
 Airnode's role in this is to make first-party oracles a reality.